forestryio/forestry.io/hugo/content/blog/forestry-io-at-jamstack-conf-san-francisco-oct-16-18.md

 menu: []

 ---
 I'm excited to be speaking at [JAMstack Conf](https://jamstackconf.com/sf) in San Francisco on Oct 16th.
-I'll be announcing an open-source project that we're really excited about.
+I'll be speaking about the future of content management and announcing an open-source project that we're really excited about.

 The inaugural event was a blast last year and it sounds like they're taking it to the next level this year.